bitstadium/HockeySDK-Android/README.md

 When the activity is resumed, the crash manager is triggered and checks if a new crash was created before.
 If there a crash log is present, it presents a dialog to ask the user whether they want to send the crash log to HockeyApp.
 On app launch the crash manager registers a new exception handler to recognize app crashes.

 <a id="user-metrics"></a>
-### 2.5 Add user metrics
+### 2.5 Add User Metrics

 HockeyApp automatically provides you with nice, intelligible, and informative metrics about how your app is used and by whom.

 * **Sessions:** A new session is tracked by the SDK whenever the containing app is restarted (this refers to a 'cold start', i.e. when the app has not already been in memory prior to being launched) or whenever it becomes active again after having been in the background for 20 seconds or more.
 * **Users:** The SDK anonymously tracks the users of your app by creating a random UUID that is then securely stored.
 The UUID is securely stored in the preferences of the client app.
-* **Custom Events:** Add custom events to your app to learn which features your users are using.
-For instance, you might want to track how many purchases occur in your app, how many users start (or end) a level in a game.
-HockeyApp will provide aggregates for the tracked events, but you will not be able to drill down and see the details of a specific event that occurred.
+* **Custom Events:** If you are part of [Preseason](hockeyapp.net/preseason), you can now track Custom Events in your app, understand user actions and see the aggregates on the HockeyApp portal.

-To integrate user uetrics with your app, perform the following steps:
+To integrate User Metrics with your app, perform the following steps:

 1. Open your app's main activity and add the import statement and one line of code to the activity's `onCreate`-callback.
-Add the `trackEvent()`-call wherever you want to track a custom event.
+Add the `trackEvent()`-call wherever you want to track a Custom Event.

 ```java
 //add this import